 If you’ve planted your seeds in groups in a pot or seed tray, you’ll need to separate the seedlings into individual pots to give them space to grow.
 You’ll need to wait until the seeds are large enough to handle them without breaking them.
-This is probably at the end of year one or early year 2.
-For me, I’d wait until March of year 2 to do this – just before spring.
+This is probably at the end of year one or though it could be earlier than this.
 Search “Pricking out seedlings” for further information.

 Bonsai styling of tree seeds

 Okay, so your seedling are now established are healthy little trees.
 Now you can actually start doing bonsai stuff!
 Here is a bit of a list of things you might do.